chinapedia/wikipedia.abstract.en/Page/Tunisia.md

 Antiquity

-Dougga_Thugga-130240.jpg World Heritage Site.]]
+World Heritage Site.]]
 Farming methods reached the Nile Valley from the Fertile Crescent region about 5000 BC, and spread to the Maghreb by about 4000 BC.
 Agricultural communities in the humid coastal plains of central Tunisia then were ancestors of today's Berber tribes.

 It was believed in ancient times that Africa was originally populated by Gaetulians and Libyans, both nomadic peoples.
 According to the Roman historian Sallust, the demigod Hercules died in Spain and his polyglot eastern army was left to settle the land, with some migrating to Africa.
 Persians went to the West and intermarried with the Gaetulians and became the Numidians.
-The Medes settled and were known as Mauri, later Moors.[18]
-Carthage_Holdings.png-held territory before the first First Punic War]] The Numidians and Moors belonged to the race from which the Berbers are descended.
+The Medes settled and were known as Mauri, later Moors.[18] -held territory before the first First Punic War]] The Numidians and Moors belonged to the race from which the Berbers are descended.
 The translated meaning of Numidian is Nomad and indeed the people were semi-nomadic until the reign of Masinissa of the Massyli tribe.[19][20][21]

 At the beginning of recorded history, Tunisia was inhabited by Berber tribes.
 Its coast was settled by Phoenicians starting as early as the 12th century BC (Bizerte, Utica).
 The city of Carthage was founded in the 9th century BC by Phoenicians.
 Legend says that Dido from Tyre, now in modern-day Lebanon, founded the city in 814 BC, as retold by the Greek writer Timaeus of Tauromenium.
 The settlers of Carthage brought their culture and religion from Phoenicia, now present-day Lebanon and adjacent areas.[22]